 This area — also technically identified as the Lower Kennebec Watershed — was identified by our funders, the National Fish and Wildlife Foundation, as a priority watershed for forest and river conservation projects.
 Seventy-three percent of the project area is made up of undeveloped blocks of upland forested habitat that are more than 250 acres, and 64 percent is in blocks of at least 1,000 acres.
 The area includes portions of Critical Habitat for Atlantic Salmon, extensive high value Brook Trout and diadromous fish habitat, and several Important Bird Areas and Beginning with Habitat Focus Areas of Ecological Significance.

-In 2018 and 2019, we will be offering FFMB workshops in the project area.
+We will be offering FFMB workshops in the project area.
 Please join us to learn more about how you can manage for healthy fish habitat and a thriving bird community on your woodland.

 We have developed several useful informational and online pieces to help you learn more about managing your woodland for birds, fish, and other wildlife.